-IFR generally defines robots according to ISO 8373:2012.
+IFR generally defines robots according to ISO 8373:2021.
 There are, however, some details that by IFR experience are not helpful to unambiguously distinguish the different robot categories or that might be in contrast to the primary goal of IFR statistics - which is to provide information on the robotics industry to the robotics industry.
 IFR industrial robot statistics will therefore deviate from ISO definitions in specific details described in this section.

-Delimitation of industrial robots and service robots
+Delimitation of industrial robots from service robots and medical robots